MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer.md

 **“Export” wiki files**

-Wiki contents within team channels are stored in a HTML formatted file in a dedicated library of the associated SharePoint site.
-They can't be readily exported and imported to another channel wiki but can be converted to a HTML file and opened as a web page.
+Wiki contents within team channels are stored in an HTML formatted file in a dedicated library of the associated SharePoint site.
+They can't be readily exported and imported to another channel wiki but can be converted to an HTML file and opened as a web page.

 ## Microsoft Stream